AlbertoIbarra/DataViz_Course/Data Descriptions/kebab.md

 * `weekday` (string), as Monday, Tuesday, etc. Note that the weekend in Saudi Arabia is Friday and Saturday.

 * `branch1_sales` (numeric), daily sales in Branch 1, in SAR.
-Sales are zero when the restaurant is not open.
+The sales are zero when the restaurant is not open.

 * `branch2_sales` (numeric), daily sales in Branch 2, in SAR.
-Sales are zero when the restaurant is not open.
-First opening on 2017-07-27.
+The sales are zero when the restaurant is not open.
+The first opening takes place on 2017-07-27.

 * `branch3_sales` (numeric), daily sales in Branch 3, in SAR.
-Sales are zero when the restaurant is not open.
-First opening on 2018-01-13.
+The sales are zero when the restaurant is not open.
+The first opening takes place on 2018-01-13.

 * `branch1_count` (numeric), daily number of customers in Branch 1.